tidalcycles/Tidal/CONTRIBUTING.md

 firefox dist/hpc/prof/html/tests/hpc_index.html
 ```

 To run up your changes locally, install Tidal with `cabal install`.
-To remove
-them again and revert to the latest release, run `ghc-pkg unregister tidal-1.0.0`
-being sure to match up the version numbers.
+To remove them again and revert to the latest release, run `ghc-pkg unregister tidal-1.0.0` being sure to match up the version numbers. (note that ghc packaging is in a state of flux at the moment - this command might not actually work..)

 # A process for making a release